aeternity/aeternity/docs/debian_ubuntu_packaging.md

 package.
 This includes shared libraries and dependencies checks, packaging config files issues etc.

-As such, software not installed from a package usually does not work (well) with the packaging tools.
-For that reason, special measures must be taken for Ubuntu 16.04, so a package can be compiled and packaged with the Debian packaging tools.

 To be able to build packages, the `devscripts` package is required.
 It provides various tools needed for the packaging process.

 To build the source code of Aeternity, Erlang is also required.
-The [build documentation](build.md) states that version `20.1` is the minimal requirement.

-Ubuntu 16.04, however does not provide a recent version of Erlang that can be used for building.

-## Ubuntu 16.04 fixes

-As mentioned earlier, it is best to have all requirements for a software to be packaged as a Debian package.
-This requires some work-arounds for Ubuntu 16.04, so the packaging process can be successful.

 ### Erlang version